bkbilly/HackRF-data/README.md

 The objective of this project is to transfer binary data from one HackRF One to another using a modulation for the transmitter and a demodulation on the receiver.

 There are 3 basic types of modulations:
   - Frequency Modulation
   - Amplitude Modulation
   - Phase Modulation

+## Problems

+  - We need to use Ubuntu 16.04 as this is the distro that everyone is using in the Robot Community.
+  - In order to test the latest version of GNU Radio 3.8 which doesn't support this distro an installation of Ubuntu 18.04 is needed.
+The build of the newest version was successfully completed, but for the communication with the HackRF One an extra package had to be build from source `gr-osmosdr` which had build errors.
+  - HackRF is not that strong and for real life applications it needs a Signal Booster.

 ## Projects